 As humans, we judge ourselves and others for what we look like by basing our judgments on what we absorb from television.
 Our body image is affected drastically by the content we are fed.
 Acne is seen as gross when it’s caused by chemical changes triggered by puberty.
 We laugh at boys when the voices break because characters on-screen don’t go through the same thing.
 We have been conditioned to be embarrassed by puberty, causing deeper insecurity in those experiencing it.
 Teenagers are already in an uncomfortable stage in life, why make it worse?

-Directors, producers and casting agents have a massive influence on the content that the public will see.
+Directors, producers, and casting agents have a massive influence on the content that the public will see.
 If they have such an immense field of influence, why are they using it the way they are?
 They could do so much good in terms of representation and body image.
-I truly believe in having this conversation so what are you thoughts on this topic?
+I truly believe in having this conversation so what are your thoughts on this topic?

 – Jos x